sadiiqaliiyu/Origin.js/README.md

 # Origin.js
 A future 'solves-all' data-binding library.
+Effectively binds objects together with the utmost abstraction.
 Currently in progress.

 Features shown may have not yet been implemented.